soarlab/FPTaylor/REFERENCE.md

 - The name of the analyzed expression printed as `Problem: name_of_the_expression`.

-- Bounds of the analyzed expression if `find-bounds = true`.

 - Lower bounds for all solved optimization problems if `print-opt-lower-bounds = true`. *These lower bounds are not lower bounds of round-off errors.
 They are only valid for corresponding